opensearch-project/documentation-website/_observing-your-data/query-insights/grouping-top-n-queries.md

 ```
 {% include copy-curl.html %}

 The default value for the `group_by` setting is `none`, which disables grouping.
-As of OpenSearch 2.17, the supported values for group_by are `similarity` and `none`.
+As of OpenSearch 2.17, the supported values for `group_by` are `similarity` and `none`.

-### Step 3 (Optional): Set a limit on the number of query groups to monitor
+### Step 3 (Optional): Limit the number of monitored query groups

-Optionally, you can set a limit on the number of query groups to monitor.
-Queries that are already part of the top N query list (the most resource-intensive queries) will not count toward that limit.
+Optionally, you can limit the number of monitored query groups.
+Queries already included in the top N query list (the most resource-intensive queries) will not be considered in determining the limit.
 Essentially, the maximum applies only to other query groups, and the top N queries are tracked separately.
 This helps manage the tracking of query groups based on workload and query window size.

 To limit tracking to 100 query groups, send the following request: